Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/day-26/README.md

  - Import csv file named "nato_phonetic_alphabet.csv" to create dataframe named "data" using Pandas library
  - Prompt user for name
  - Create a dictionary named "temp" using dictionary comprehension
- - Create a array name "new_list" and loop through list for each matching character using list comprehention
+ - Create a array name "new_list" and loop through list index for each matching character using list comprehention
 # Packages
  - Pandas : https://pypi.org/project/pandas/
 # Demo